-Many of our trusted property guardians have vital jobs in the key worker sector, and we are proud to offer them affordable accommodation as a springboard to their career aspirations.
-We talked to Karen, a nurse who works for the police, about how being a LOWE guardian has enabled her to continue her studies.
+Many of our trusted licensees have vital jobs in the key worker sector, and we are proud to offer them affordable accommodation as a springboard to their career aspirations.
+We talked to Karen, a nurse who works for the police, about how living with LOWE has enabled her to continue her studies.

 Q. Where did you grow up?